PennyLaneAI/pennylane-sf/doc/devices/gaussian.rst

 	The convention chosen in the canonical commutation relation :math:`[x, p] = i \hbar`.
 	Default value is :math:`\hbar=2`.

+``cutoff_dim``
+    the Fock basis truncation to be applied when computing quantities in the Fock basis (such as probabilities)

 ``shots=0``
 	The number of circuit evaluations/random samples used to estimate expectation values of observables.
 	The default value of 0 means that the exact expectation value is returned.